TBeijen/tbnl-hugo/content/post/2018-12-07-devopscon18-munich.md

 _#Business & Company Culture_

-Opening keynote drawing parallels between deep-sea diving and Devops, comparing aspects such as training, adapting, learning and chain of events that lead to incidents.
+Opening keynote drawing parallels between deep-sea diving and DevOps, comparing aspects such as training, adapting, learning and chain of events that lead to incidents.

-* Succes is when failure becomes routine and boring.
+* Success is when failure becomes routine and boring.
 * Security systems that aren't used do not exist.
 * Security systems that aren't tested do not exist either.
 * Evaluating risk: Gauge the magnitude of regret.